Photonios/kpweb/README.md

 kpweb is a super simple web client for a KeePassX database.
 It's distributed as a single, self-contained binary that serves a web app over HTTP.
 The web app is written in TypeScript/React and is embedded in the binary that contains the HTTP server.

+## Configuration

+Configuration happens through environment variables:

+- `KPWEB_DATABASE`

+  Path to the KeePassX database file (`*.kdbx`) to serve.

+- `KPWEB_HOST`

+  Optionally, the port to bind to.
+Default: 80

+- `KPWEB_HOST`

+  Optionally, the host to bind to.
+Default: 0.0.0.0

 ## Building

 ### Prerequisites